 Here are a couple of images from Cape Royal the night before this image

-And here are the two images I’ve processed so far from this night’s shoot at Hopi Point
+And here are the two more images from this night’s shoot at Hopi Point

 I realize that I get far more excited about lightning than the average person.
 And I’m truly sorry for sharing so many lightning images, but you’ll just have to understand that not only is lightning a novelty for me, and (please) recognize my good fortune for being able to make my living photographing nothing but my favorite things.